 - Constipation or IBS symptoms

 - Increased pain when menstruating.

 - A painful scar

-Recent research has stated that you are more likely to have adhesions if your scar is
+Scar adhesions after c section may give some indication of a problem starting to occur.
+Recent study research has stated that you are more likely to have adhesions if your c section scar tissue is

-- indented (i.e. you can see the scar pulling if you lay down) or
+- indented (i.e. you can see the scar tissue from c section pulling if you lay down) or

 - dark in colour.

 Although do be aware that this is not the case with my own incision scar tissue after c section.
 I have never had any c section scar tissue pain and I have certainly not had multiple cesarean deliveries.